 This time the disease really tore me up inside and caused a complete electrolyte imbalance almost killing me in the process.

-I do not want to go home, unable to complete our mission, I want to feel well and be able to do this work.
-Dr. Lucy told me that FMF is no small thing, because eventually the patient develops what is called amyloidosis, which doctors have now discovered can be the pre-cursor to lymphoma, among other ailments causing a failed heart, etc. (This beautiful bouquet of flowers was delivered to me after I got home from the hospital.
+(This beautiful bouquet of flowers was delivered to me after I got home from the hospital.
 They were sent by my dear friend Linda Mylonas, a member of our little branch here in Nicosia.)
 [A side note: Dr. Lucy is very proud of the Neurologic Institute because they have discovered a method of testing the blood of pregnant women that makes it possible to find neurological disorders in unborn children instead of having to use the method called amniocentesis, which is very invasive and dangerous for the mother and unborn infant.
 This is a major scientific breakthrough for such a small clinic in such a small country.]